Ceratech/fcm-scala/README.md

 ### Sending notifications

 Inject an instance of `io.ceratech.fcm.FcmSender` into your desired class and call `sendNotification(FcmNotification, token)`.
+The `FcmNotification` case class contains the fields you can supply to FCM.